OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-circular-progress-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Animated Circular Progress Bar with Tailwind CSS

-This challenge involves creating an animated circular progress bar using Tailwind CSS.
-The progress bar will be a circle that fills up gradually, simulating a loading or progress indicator.
-We'll achieve the animation using CSS and leverage Tailwind's utility classes for efficient styling.
+This challenge focuses on creating an animated circular progress bar using Tailwind CSS.
+The bar will visually represent a percentage value (we'll use 75% for this example), animating from 0% to the target percentage.
+We'll achieve the animation using CSS only, leveraging Tailwind's utility classes for efficient styling.

 **Description of the Styling:**

-The progress bar will be a circle with a background color and a colored fill that animates to represent the progress percentage.
-We'll use the `stroke-dasharray` and `stroke-dashoffset` CSS properties to control the length of the circle's perimeter that is filled.
-Tailwind's responsive design capabilities will ensure the progress bar looks good on different screen sizes.
+The progress bar will be a circle composed of two overlapping SVG elements: a background circle and a foreground circle representing the progress.
+The foreground circle will be animated to increase its stroke-dasharray value, creating the filling effect.
+Tailwind will handle the sizing, colors, and positioning.

 **Full Code:**